tilepieces/tilepieces/README.md

 # Tilepieces
-Tilepieces is an open source software designed for the visual editing of HTML and project management where HTML files are used.
+Tilepieces is an open source software designed for the visual editing of HTML documents and project management where HTML files are used.
 For more information, please consult the official website [tilepieces.net](https://tilepieces.net) and the [documentation](https://tilepieces.net/documentation).
 In this repository you will find the source code of the main project.